 Starting my own editorial business has impacted my life.
 It has brought meaning and joy that I thought I had lost.
 I’m back in the driver’s seat!

-Did our course, High-Level Proofreading Pro, prepare you for working as a freelance proofreader and copy editor?
+Did our course, High-Level Proofreading And Copyediting Pro, prepare you for working as a freelance proofreader and copy editor?

-The High-Level Proofreading pro course gave me the confidence to be a freelance [proofreader and copy editor].
+The High-Level Proofreading And Copyediting Pro course gave me the confidence to be a freelance [proofreader and copy editor].
 The lessons and scripts were a springboard to the different content you come across.

 How did The Art of Line Editing prepare you for working as an editor?

 The Art of Line Editing prepared me for working as an editor for the [publishing] company I am with now.
 It provided the tools and helped with the language used.

 To learn how you can start a proofreading and copyediting business, we have a free beginner’s masterclass to get you started.
 Click here to watch it now.

 Want to learn how you can grow your editorial business with line editing?
 Sign up for our FREE 3-day editing course, Line Editing 101.

 What advice do you have for people who want to get into proofreading and editing?